 A. Drop-In Interviews

 It is agood idea for employees to understand that during an investigation federal agents may show up unannounced at a business, home, or other location (an airport or hotel for foreign executives traveling to the US).
 Without a plan in advance of how to handle such a situation, individuals may panic.
-They may lie (false statement), they may destroy documents after the agent leaves (obstruction), or thy will try to cooperate but they will not accurately remember an event they are questioned about that may have taken place year ago.
+They may lie (false statement), they may destroy documents after the agent leaves (obstruction), or they will try to cooperate but they will not accurately remember an event they are questioned about that may have taken place years ago.
 An honest mistake by a witness may be perceived as a false statement by the government.
 The agents are prepared; the executive being interviewed is not.
 Lying and destroying documents are very bad ideas.
 They may lead to criminal charges even if the alleged conduct under investigation never took place.
 Even having an innocent faulty recollection can create problems later.
 Potential witnesses should realize that the agents dropping-in have a plan and facts unknown to the witness and the element of surprise does not work in the witnesses’ favor.
 Moreover, agents always work in pairs so they have two witnesses to what was said–the executive is alone.
 It is OK to tell the agents that you would be happy to cooperate but you want to set up a meeting at a later time–after you consult with a lawyer.

-There’s much more to advising a potential witness how to handle a drop-in interview.
+There’s much more to advising a potential witness about how to handle a drop-in interview.
 The point here is simply that it may be time to review or create a plan so that company employees are prepared to handle themselves appropriately.

 B. Search Warrants

 By now it is well understood that search warrants are a completely acceptable tool used by the Antitrust Division/FBI during criminal antitrust investigations.
-In fact, as long as the government can convince judge that it has probable cause to get a warrant issued, search warrants are favored in criminal investigations.
+In fact, as long as the government can convince a judge that it has probable cause to get a warrant issued, search warrants are favored in criminal investigations.
 The search itself sends the message that probable cause exists and the ability to take documents from the company files reduces/eliminates the government’s concerns that all relevant documents might not be produced.
 Finally, during a search warrant, the agents will use the opportunity to try to interview company employees to learn as much as they can about the company and the subject executives.

 Have a plan for your corporate clients.
 If you don’t have one, create one.
 If it’s been a while since you’ve updated one, now may be a good time.
 Corporate personnel change and it’s the people in the company that need to know how to handle a search warrant.
 Of course, a search warrant is unlikely to happen, but if one does, not having an effective plan can be disastrous.